 Milbern was in grade school the first time she realized she had "a totally different reality."
-She could walk on her own,

-The New York Times called her a "warrior for disability justice." but she was unsteady on her feet.
+She could walk on her own, but she was unsteady on her feet.
 When she fell in the school restroom, the other little girls just continued to chat, oblivious to her predicament.